-You can configure the identity store (such as Azure Active Directory) of your enterprise or organization to use SAML 2.0-based identity providers, such as Azure Active Directory, OneLogin, and Okta.
-By using identity providers, you can generate a metadata document.
-This document will describe your enterprise or organization as an identity provider with an identity verification key and will configure the portal of your enterprise or organization to take user requests to access the Tencent Cloud Console and route them to the Tencent Cloud endpoint node, facilitating the use of SAML 2.0 assertions to perform identity verification.
+You can configure the identity store (such as Azure Active Directory) of your organization to use SAML 2.0-based IdPs like Azure Active Directory, OneLogin, and Okta.
+By using IdPs, you can generate a metadata document, which will describe your organization as an IdP with an identity verification key and will configure the portal of your organization to route user requests to access the Tencent Cloud Console to the Tencent Cloud endpoint node, facilitating the use of SAML 2.0 assertions to perform identity verification.
 The configuration of the

-You can create a SAML 2.0 identity provider in the CAM console.
-IdP is an entity in CAM, which can be deemed as a collection of external trusted accounts.
-A SAML 2.0-based identity provider describes the identity provider services supporting Security Assertion Markup Language 2.0.
-During creation, you can upload the identity provider metadata file from Configuring a SAML 2.0-Based Identity Provider in an Enterprise or Organization.
-For more information, see Creating an IdP.
+You can create an SAML (Security Assertion Markup Language) 2.0 IdP in the CAM Console.
+An IdP is an entity in CAM, which can be seen as a collection of external trusted accounts.
+An SAML 2.0-based federation IdP describes the IdP services supporting SAML 2.0.
+During creation, you can upload the IdP metadata file as described in Configuring SAML 2.0-based IdP in Organization.
+For more information, please see Creating IdP.